OfflineTV

-OfflineTV is an online social entertainment group of content creators based in Los Angeles, California.
+OfflineTV, LLC is an online social entertainment group of content creators based in Los Angeles, California.
 They produce a wide range of content, from prank videos to vlogs to the housemates playing games together.
 The group maintains a large following on their social media platforms.

-Creation
+History

 OfflineTV was founded in 2017 by William "Scarra" Li, his manager at the time, Chris Chan, and Imane "Pokimane" Anys.
 After previously attempting and failing at creating a successful content house, Li then went on to found OfflineTV.
-Its first four members were Scarra, Chris Chan, Based Yoona, and Pokimane.
+Its first three members were Scarra, Based Yoona, and Pokimane.